marq-andrew/cloud-jalendu/jalendu_readme.txt

 **DISBOARD bump reminders.** Jalendu keeps track of bumps to the Disboard bot and reminds users when it is time to bump again.
 He then sends a thankyou message when they do.
 (The Disboard bot ignores messages from other bots so Jalendu can't bump himself.)
 This will be expanded to other bump bots as they are added.

+Snice Disboard changed the format of its response to a bump so that it no longer includes the name of the bumper, Jalendu keeps track of who is doing the bumping and who did the most recent bump so he can thank them.

 **Application commands permissions.** Jalendu sets permissions on application commands because this needs to be done programmatically.
 Discord has not yet completed the full functionality of application commands.

 **Member join and leave** When a member joins the server, Jalendu sends a message to the #system-messages channel with an enlarged version of their avatar.
 The avatar can tell moderators a lot about a prospective member.
 Jalendu also logs a member leaving.
 Landinf zone message cleanup (see above) runs when a member leaves to delete any messages they may have sent there.

 **Voice channel usage logging**.
 Jalendu DOES NOT record the content of voice channels on the server however he does record who joined what channel, when, how long they were there and the percentage of the time that they had their camera on.
 I understand that this information is highly sensitive and so server owner @marq_andrew has any access to it and would only be accessed in case there was a complaint about something that happened in a vc room that required investigation by moderators.

+**Age lock maintenance**.
+Jalendu intercepts and reverses attempts to assign the Age 18+ role to a member who is age locked.

 **Jalendu chat bot**.
 This is some experimentation I am doing with the idea of a chat bot.
 It only relates to direct messages that users send to Jalendu as a user.
 The aim of this code is to program Jalendo to respond to your direct messages to him.